tsimeonov/Computer-Science/js-guide/Ch3-Language-core.md

 <h5>3.5.3: Passing and evaluating function parameters</h5>

-`Calling functions with a parameter`
+`Defining functions with a parameter`